 To snorkel worry-free from currents or waves, and for guaranteed turtle and fish sightings, visit the lagoon at the Turtle Centre.

 This is a great place for first-time snorkellers to find their sea-legs and get up close with the green turtles.
 You will need to purchase entrance to the Cayman Turtle Centre.

 5. Cheeseburger Reef

 Rumoured to be named after the adjacent Burger King, the Cheeseburger Reef is a classic Grand Cayman snorkel site.
-Located in central George Town, just a short swim from the shore.
-Expect enormous reef formations and a great variety of fish.
+It's located in central George Town, just a short swim from the shore.
+Expect enormous reef formations and a great variety of fish!